mumer2834/pmax/README.md

-This repo creates ansible plabybooks to perform the following tasks:
+This repo contains ansible plabybooks to perform the following tasks on Dell PowerMax arrays:

--> Create volumes in bulk on Dell EMC PowerMax arrays
+-> Create volumes in bulk

 -> Add the created volumes in relevant storage groups